-This blog is altered slightly from its’ original post on commongunsense.me.
+This post is altered slightly from its’ original post on commongunsense.me.

 Protect Minnesota stands with and supports its’ LGBTQ friends after the senseless act of terror at a gay nightclub in Orlando, Florida.
 We are united with people of all races, genders, sexual preference, religious persuasion, age, economic status and political viewpoint.